Under 2 hours

 - Look back at your soil test results to see what fertilizers it recommends.
 If you didn't test, a rule of thumb is to use a balanced fertilizer like 8-8-8 or 10-10-10.
 Don't use too much nitrogen, which can produce lots of foliage and few fruits.

-- Follow the directions on your product, but as a rule of thumb, start fertilizing when you plant your tomatoes and reapply throughout the growing season.
+- Follow the directions on the fertilizer product.
+You can usually start fertilizing when you plant the tomatoes and reapply throughout the growing season.

 - Don’t let the fertilizer touch the roots, so it won’t burn them, and water it in.